c1flores/Password-Generator/Assets/Pseudocode/Pseudocode.md

 ```
 Function: prompts()
-    VARIABLE INITIALIZATION: var valid = variable that will ensure user responses are valid
+    VARIABLE INITIALIZATION: var isCleared = variable that will ensure user responses are valid

-    EXECUTE: Do several acceptance criteria popup prompts and initialize "responses" object to set properties
+    EXECUTE: Do several acceptance criteria popup prompts and initialize "responses" object
                 while acceptance critera area met
-                    return "responses" object
+                    return "responses" object with updated properties

              If length is not met
                 alert user to follow length guidelines